How to Make Traditional Turkish Coffee

 How to Serve Turkish Coffee

 The traditions that surround Turkish coffee rely heavily on the equipment, the process used to make it, and the way that it’s served.

 The Ibrik Coffee Pot

 The coffee maker used to brew Turkish coffee is perhaps the most unique part of the process.
 The Turkish coffee pot is called either an ibrik or a cezve.
 It is small, wide-bottomed, and has a long handle coming off of the side, often at an upward angle.
+It is also the brewer used for making mirra coffee, a style of coffee that’s popular in southeastern Turkey, Syria, and Lebanon.
 In Greece, where they drink very similar coffee, this pot is called a briki.

-Ibriks come in different sizes, from single-serving brewers that hold just a few ounces, all the way up to 12 oz. or more.
+Ibriks come in different sizes, from single-serving brewers that hold around 75 ml, all the way up to 350 ml or more.

 One Lump or Two?

 Okay, lumps of sugar might seem more appropriate for a post on tea in England, but Turkish coffee can also be consumed with sugar (and often is).
 To be a good host, you will want to ask how much sugar each drinker wants (3) (cubes, not tablespoons of sugar) with the standard choices being as follows: